deftasparagusanaconda/gapprox/README.md

 this object manages your current configuration of expression, error, predictor, ...

 input: provided by API/CLI/GUI
+predictor: find the next best set of parameters to minimize error
 expression: turns parameters into a math expression
 error: calculates the discordance between original input and approximation
-predictor: find the next best set of parameters to minimize error
 output: passed to API/CLI/GUI

 the iterative optimizer runs until it reaches an end condition, such as time_limit, iter_limit, ...
 it is also capable of multithreading/parallel processing

-tl;dr wishy washy; class instances for stateful tools, modules for everything else THE END.

 ---
 ## ⏳ coming soon ~
 - file IO support
-- iterative optimizer (error minimization algorithm)
 - PyPI support
 - CLI
+- webUI
 - GUI
-- webUI
+- automatic expression selector
+- symbolic regression (adaptive expression)
 - hypersonic blasters

 ---